Creating a Review Center queue

 Prioritized review queues are also based on a saved search, but instead of serving up documents based on their sort order, they use the AI classifier to serve up documents that it predicts as relevant.
 These relevance rankings are stored in the Rank Output field, and the ranks automatically update every time the queue refreshes.

-The AI classifier uses the extracted text of documents to make its predictions.
-Even if other fields are returned in the saved search, it will not affect the results.
+The AI classifier uses either the extracted text of documents, or another text field you select to make its predictions.
+Even if other fields are returned in the saved search, they will not affect the results.

 If you choose a prioritized review queue, we recommend coding at least two non-empty documents in your data source before preparing or starting the queue: one with the positive choice on your review field, and one with the negative choice.
 This gives the AI classifier the information it needs to start making its predictions.
 The more documents are coded, the more accurate the classifier’s predictions will be.